xamarin/xamarin-macios/docs/required-reasons-bcl.md

-# Required Reasons API usage in .NET, MONO and the BCL
+# Required Reasons API usage in .NET, Mono and the BCL

 The tables provide lists of C# .NET APIs that call the [Required Reasons APIs][RequiredReasonAPI] organized by category.
 These API usages are present in your app even if you do not explicitly call them.
-Therefore, you will be required to provide the API categories and reasons provided below inb your apps `PrivacyInfo.xcprivacy` file.
-You may have to provide additional reasaon codes if you use the API's directly, see [Required Reasons APIs][RequiredReasonAPI] for more information on the reson codes.
+Therefore, you will be required to provide the API categories and reasons provided below in your apps `PrivacyInfo.xcprivacy` file.
+You may have to provide additional reason codes if you use the APIs directly, see [Required Reasons APIs][RequiredReasonAPI] for more information on the reason codes.

 **Note:** The following lists are verified only for .NET versions 8.0.0 and later.

 ### [File timestamp APIs][FileTimestampAPIs]

 The following APIs either directly or indirectly access file timestamps and require reasons for use.
 Use the string `NSPrivacyAccessedAPICategoryFileTimestamp` as the value for the `NSPrivacyAccessedAPIType` key in your `NSPrivacyAccessedAPITypes` dictionary.
-Refer to [File timestamp APIs][FileTimestampAPIs] for any additional relevent values to add to the `NSPrivacyAccessedAPITypeReasons` array.
+Refer to [File timestamp APIs][FileTimestampAPIs] for any additional relevant values to add to the `NSPrivacyAccessedAPITypeReasons` array.
 | .NET API | Internal Usages | CoreClr Usages | Mono Usages
 | - | - | - | - |
 | [System.Diagnostics.FileVersionInfo](https://learn.microsoft.com/dotnet/api/System.Diagnostics.FileVersionInfo) | [Interop.Sys.LStat](https://source.dot.net/#System.Private.CoreLib/src/libraries/Common/src/Interop/Unix/System.Native/Interop.Stat.cs,65) | SystemNative_LStat | g_file_test